economicstudio/utopian-bot/README.md

 ## Sheet API
 Since the bot also works with Google sheets you will need create a project in [Google's API manager](https://console.cloud.google.com/apis/dashboard) and add the Google sheet API to the project.
 Once created you will also need to add credentials to the project and make it so application data is accessible by selecting that option.

 Next you will need to create a service account with the project editor role.
-Clicking continue will generate a JSON file that you should add to the project's folder and rename `client_secret.json`.
+Clicking continue will generate a JSON file that you should add to the project's folder and rename it `client_secret.json`.
 In this file there should be a key called "client_email" - you should share the spreadsheet with this email address.

 # Usage